mapmeld/postgis-erbil/README.md

-# postgis-zimbabwe
+# postgis-erbil

-A PostGIS tutorial for PyCon Zimbabwe 2018, with Python and SQL as the main languages.
+A PostGIS tutorial with NodeJS and SQL as the main languages.

-How you can help:

-- read about the PyZim community: https://twitter.com/hamub/status/1038060003003916288
-- donate to the PyZim community: https://www.patreon.com/pyzim
-- donate to the Python Software Foundation: https://www.python.org/psf/
+Based on workshop from PyCon Zimbabwe.

 ## Participatory

-My goal was to create a PostGIS demo which would be accessible to students if they have not installed Python, PostgreSQL, or PostGIS, and even if I end up running the workshop without an internet connection:
+My goal was to create a PostGIS demo which would be accessible to students if they have not installed NodeJS, PostgreSQL, or PostGIS.
+It does require internet access to use the ObservableHQ-hosted notebooks.

-- SQL queries and Python scripts for interacting with local PostGIS
+- SQL queries and NodeJS scripts for interacting with local PostGIS
 - Basic server config for a read-only PostGIS in the cloud
-- (ideally forkable) Python notebooks for PostGIS in the cloud
+- (ideally forkable) JS Observable notebooks for PostGIS in the cloud

 ## Topics